Assyrian hero with lion. Dur-Sharrukin, Iraq c. 710 BC. Musée du Louvre. Photo: Philip Binns.

 Beaded Wadjet bracelet from the tomb of Tutankhamun.

-It is possible to apply for the B.A. in Egyptology and Ancient Near Eastern Studies through either of two UCAS codes: Q400 BA/Egy or Q401 BA/EANES.
-Each code gives access to both routes within the degree.
+It is possible to apply for the B.A. in Egyptology and Ancient Near Eastern Studies through any of three UCAS codes: Q400 BA/Egy; Q402 BA/ANES; or Q401 BA/EANES.
+Each of these codes gives access to both routes within the degree.

 Egyptology and Ancient Near Eastern Studies is also available as a main or second subject in the joint degree of Classics and Oriental Studies.